wasmerio/ate/atenet/README.md

 associated 'default router' of the secondary vSwitch after the MAC addresses are substituted.

-# DHCP Server

-Implementing a DHCP server should use a 'ethereal interface' and store its address registration table in the distributed redo log.

-# DNS Server

-DNS will simply point to 8.8.8.8 thus avoiding the need to implement this.

 # VPN

 The 'tok' binary will be enhanced to support Linux based tun/tap devices that connect